 - The deduction can be claimed by you or any other individual only if the loan has been sanctioned in your name or their name respectively.
 Education loan tax exemption is only for individuals and not for HUF or any other type of taxpayer.

-- You are applicable to claim a deduction on interest only if you have taken the education loan from any bank, notified financial institution or any approved charitable institution.
+- You can claim a deduction on interest only if you have taken the education loan from any bank, notified financial institution or any approved charitable institution.
 Loans acquired from family, friends, employer, relatives are not applicable for education loan tax exemption.

 - You can avail the tax benefit only if you have taken an education loan to support higher studies for yourself or spouse/children or for the student for whom you are the legal guardian.